jondot/roundtrip/README.md

 ### Clone and run

-Roundtrip currently supports HTTP as its RPC mechanism.
+Roundtrip currently supports HTTP as its RPC mechanism (CLI and 0mq are on the way).
 This means you can host it using your favorite battle-tested Ruby stack -- anything that can run a Rack application.